Alex Lacamoire

-Alex Lacamoire (born May 24, 1975) is a Cuban-American composer, arranger, conductor, musical director, music copyist, and orchestrator who has worked on many shows both on and off-Broadway.
+Alex Lacamoire (born May 24, 1975) is an American composer, arranger, conductor, musical director, music copyist, and orchestrator who has worked on many shows both on and off-Broadway.
 He is the recipient of multiple Tony and Grammy Awards for his work on shows such as In the Heights (2008), Hamilton (2016), and Dear Evan Hansen (2017).
 Lacamoire was awarded the Kennedy Center Honor in 2018.

 Early life and education

 Lacamoire was born in Los Angeles, California and began to play piano at age four.
 He and his family moved to Miami, Florida when he was nine.
 He entered Southwood Middle School, a school known for its fine arts program, and went on to New World School of the Arts.
 He then attended Berklee College of Music, graduating in 1995 with the highest GPA in the class (3.97).
 At Berklee he studied jazz, arranging, and film scoring.

 Lacamoire has hearing loss and uses hearing aids.